How many perturbations break this model? Evaluating robustness beyond adversarial accuracy: Results

 \subsection{Influence of the attack radius}

 Another interesting application of sparsity is to provide a smoother robustness metric than accuracy.
-We illustrate this in Figure 2a, where we plot both sparsity and accuracy for $L_2$ attacks for increasing values of the attack radius $\epsilon$, and a standard ResNet18.
+We illustrate this in Figure \ref{fig:epsvaryl2}, where we plot both sparsity and accuracy for $L_2$ attacks for increasing values of the attack radius $\epsilon$, and a standard ResNet18.
 We observe that while accuracy drops to zero after a small value of $\epsilon$, sparsity decreases much more slowly, only converging to 0 asymptotically.

 This property lets us compare models on a much larger range of perturbations.
-In figure 2b we plot the equivalent plot for an adversarially trained ResNet18.
+In Figure \ref{fig:epsvaryl2adv} we plot the equivalent plot for an adversarially trained ResNet18.
 When comparing Figures 2a and 2b, on large $\epsilon$ values accuracy provides little information, being null or close to null for both models.
 On the other hand, we easily observe that sparsity is over five times higher for the adversarially trained model.
-This shows that training models adversarially with a small attack radius is beneficial even for much larger radii.
-Equivalent plots for $L_\infty$ are provided in Appendix \ref{apx:linfradius}.
+This shows that training models adversarially with a given attack radius is beneficial even for much larger radii.

+In Figure \ref{fig:epsvaryl2adv} we also observe an interesting fluctuation in the sparsity curve.
+Although sparsity overall decreases when the attack radius increases overall, the training radius $\epsilon=0.5$ appears to be a local sparsity maximum.
+One interpretation is that for some points, the effect of adversarial training is to remove adversarial perturbations from the unit hypersphere, but not inside it.
+This leads to a strange effect where the model gets a bit more vulnerable when decreasing the attack radius.
+Because adversarial perturbations in sparsity are restricted to points on the hypersphere, it is particularly affected.

+In Appendix \ref{apx:linfradius} we provide equivalent plots for $L_\infty$ attacks and $L_\infty$ adversarial training, with very similar observations.